caicloud/rudder/README.md

 Explanation for main pkgs:

 - `build` contains a docker file for rudder controller.
-- `cmd` contains a command for rudder controller.
+- `cmd` contains main packages, each subdirecoty of cmd is a main package.
+- `docs` for project documentations.
+- `pkg`
-- `controller` contains gc/release/status controllers.
+  - `controller` contains gc/release/status controllerso
   - `kube` contains tools to communicate with kubernetes cluster.
 You can find:
     - A rest client pool.
     - A codec for converting between resource and object.
     - A resource client.
   - `release` has a manager to manages all release coroutines.
   - `render` can render a template with config.
   - `status` has many assistants to judge the status for specific resources.
   - `storage` contains a tool to manipulate release.
   - `store` contains a integration informer factory.